ember-learn/cli-guides/guides/appendix/dev-tools.md

 Then ember-mode can be installed from the package menu at `M-x package-list-packages`.
-After it is installed, add a file named `.dir-locals.el` to the root of your ember projects with the contents:
+After it is installed, add a file named `.dir-locals.el` to the root of your Ember projects with the contents:

 ```bash
 ((nil . ((mode . ember))))